 Groups and other times by arrangement - please contact Yass Visitor's Centre 02 6226 - 2557

-Closed during winter - June long weekend till mid-September.
+Closed during winter - June long weekend till October long weekend.

 Enquiries for school and group visits to the museum should be directed to tours.